Non-solvable torsion-free virtually solvable groups: torsion in the crystallographic quotients

 Let $H$ be a finite group which acts effectively on an abelian group $A$ and let $G$ be an extension of $H$ by $A$ corresponding to $\xi\in{H^2(H;A)}$.
-If $J<H$ has order relatively prime to that of $H^2(H;A)$ then the restriction to $J$ of $c(\xi)$ is 0, and so the restricted extension splits.
-If $J$ is non-abelian it then follows that no extension of $G$ by an abelian normal subgroup of rank $\leq3$ can be torsion free.
+If $K<H$ has order relatively prime to that of $H^2(H;A)$ then the restriction to $K$ of $c(\xi)$ is 0, and so the restricted extension splits.

 \begin{lemma} Let $G$ be a crystallographic group with translation subgroup $A$ and holonomy $H$.
 Suppose that the Sylow $p$-subgroup of $H$ is a cyclic subgroup $C$ which acts without fixed points on $A$.
 Then $G$ has a subgroup isomorphic to $N_H(C)$. \end{lemma}